Shub1427/Shub1427.github.io/pages/upload-client-logs.md

 ## Pseudo Implementation:

 <Blockquote type="warn">
-  Following implentation is not tested or written in real code.
+  Following implementation is not tested or written in real code.
 It's just for explanatory purpose.
 </Blockquote>